My boyfriend’s undetectable. Do I need to use PrEP?

 We don’t know for sure what your boyfriend’s concerns are, but there’s a chance he might have faced some challenging experiences of HIV stigma, affecting the way he feels about himself and sexual safety.
 If he cherishes you, the thought of you being at risk could be upsetting — and the thought of him being the cause of that risk perhaps even more so.

 “Learning to let go of any anxiety and feeling confident to try new things might not happen overnight.”

 What’s valuable for you to both know is that while your boyfriend maintains an undetectable viral load, you don’t need PrEP to keep your body safe.
 He’s already ensuring you’re not at risk from HIV as a result of his treatment helping him to stay undetectable.
 But we also recognise feelings and emotions sometimes make it tricky to have immediate faith in medical science while we warm to new notions of what safe sex means to each of us.

 Although the science and the way we understand the benefits of HIV treatment have progressed rapidly, attitudes towards HIV haven’t advanced quite as fast for everyone.
 Coming to terms with the fact that your boyfriend won’t pass the virus on to you — even without condoms — might take a little while for both of you to get used to.
 Learning to let go of any anxiety and feeling confident to try new things might not happen overnight.
 Being informed as well as patient, caring and supportive of each other will help get you there.
 We know of plenty of other couples who have.

-“Should I take prep if my partner is undetectable?” — Considering a shared responsibility
+“Should I take prep if my partner is undetectable?” — Sharing the responsibility

 Although you don’t need PrEP to keep your body safe, that shouldn’t stop you from choosing it if you decide that’s what you want.
 What’s good to know is you can always choose to start PrEP and see how you go.
 PrEP doesn’t have to be forever; you can decide to stop at any time after consulting with your doctor.